NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   Element                                                                        Type      Units   Constraints  Required  Default    Notes
   =============================================================================  ========  ======  ===========  ========  =========  ==========================================
   ``BackupSystem``                                                               idref             See [#]_     Yes                  ID of separate backup heating system
-  ``BackupHeatingSwitchoverTemperature`` or ``BackupHeatingLockoutTemperature``  double    F                    No        See [#]_   Separate backup heating system switchover/lockout temperature [#]_
+  ``BackupHeatingSwitchoverTemperature``                                         double    F                    No        <none>     Separate backup heating system switchover temperature [#]_
   =============================================================================  ========  ======  ===========  ========  =========  ==========================================

   .. [#] BackupSystem must reference a ``HeatingSystem``.
-  .. [#] BackupHeatingLockoutTemperature defaults to 40 deg-F if neither BackupHeatingSwitchoverTemperature nor BackupHeatingLockoutTemperature are provided.
   .. [#] Provide BackupHeatingSwitchoverTemperature for a situation where there is a discrete outdoor temperature when the heat pump stops operating and the backup heating system starts operating.
-         Alternatively, provide BackupHeatingLockoutTemperature for a situation where the backup heating is disabled above a certain temperature in order to prevent backup heating operation during, e.g., a thermostat heating setback recovery event.
-         If neither provided, the backup heating system will operate as needed for hours when the heat pump has insufficient capacity.
+         If not provided, the backup heating system will operate as needed for hours when the heat pump has insufficient capacity.

   .. note::